-A non-profit homebuilder, Habitat for Humanity Heartland Ontario partners with low-income families and individuals, who cannot afford a conventional mortgage, to build and buy simple, decent quality, affordable homes through a no-interest, no-down payment mortgage.
-With monthly payments set at 25% of the total household income, the Habitat homeownership solution not only helps to provide affordable housing for people in need, it enables low-income earners to build assets, reduce their dependence on other forms of social assistance and break the cycle of poverty.
+A non-profit homebuilder, Habitat for Humanity Heartland Ontario partners with low-income families and individuals, who cannot afford a conventional mortgage, to build and buy simple, decent quality, affordable homes through an affordable mortgage.
+With monthly payments set at up to 30% of the total household income, the Habitat homeownership solution not only helps to provide affordable housing for people in need, it enables low-income earners to build assets, reduce their dependence on other forms of social assistance and break the cycle of poverty.
 Homeowners who will own a Habitat Heartland Ontario home are part of a complex selection process.
 We select eligible applicants based on three specific criteria:

 Habitat Heartland Ontario homeowners are selected, in large part, based on their level of need.
 Applicants will be considered for a Habitat home if their present housing is not adequate and if they are unable to afford adequate housing through other conventional means.